zlatozar/study-paip/ch01/Readme.md

 - What is the difference between reading and evaluating an expression?
 - Every ```atom``` is either symbol or nonsymbol.
 A nonsymbol atom evaluates to itself.
 - Trees in Lisp are represented as nested lists.
 Try to solve exercise 1.4.
+- If you get error in REPL to not hurry to jump in SLDB.
+First see the error explanation in REPL
 - Think of ```(mapcar #'last-name names)``` as:
 ```
 (list (last-name (first names))